webclinic017/edgedb/docs/reference/clients/js/generation.rst

 ==========

-The ``@gel/generate`` package provides a set of code generation tools that are useful when developing an Gel-backed applications with TypeScript/JavaScript.
+The ``@gel/generate`` package provides a set of code generation tools that are useful when developing a Gel-backed applications with TypeScript/JavaScript.

 To get started with generators, first initialize an :ref:`Gel project